shalen-original/java-sh-utils/README.md

 * Clone this repository
 * Open Eclipse -> File -> Import -> Existing Projects into Workspace
 * You can start working

+## Collaboration ##
+Collaboration is welcome, feel free to comment or contact me for suggestions or to submit pull requests.

+## Copyright ##
+All the material in this repository is licensed Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+More info can be found at this link: http://creativecommons.org/licenses/by-nc-sa/4.0/

+The developers offer no warranty of any kind (read as: If this library brokes something you can't blame us).